-Methods of shareholder engagement may include emails correspondence, telephone calls, video conferences, one-onone meetings, investor roadshows and other methods of communication to the relevant contact person at the shareholders.
+Methods of shareholder engagement may include email correspondence, telephone calls, video conferences, oneon-one meetings, investor roadshows and other methods of communication to the relevant contact person at the shareholders.
 Spur must respond to legitimate shareholder queries explaining, in more detail, the elements of the remuneration policy that caused concern.
 Where appropriate, the Board may resolve to amend certain elements of the remuneration policy to align the policy to market norms.

-12. AUTHORISATION AND REVIEW
+11. AUTHORISATION AND REVIEW

-This policy has been reviewed and approved by the Remco on 11 November 2020 and the Board on 13 November 2020.
+This policy has been reviewed and approved by the Remco on 28 October 2021 and the Board on 28 October 2021.

-This policy will be reviewed annually during February of every year, or earlier should the need arise.
+This policy will be reviewed annually during June of every year, or earlier should the need arise.